ssvlabs/ssv/README_PHASE_1_TESTNET.md

 #### .env file

  - Export all required params
-    * If you'r node 1, need to fill the other nodes (2,3,4) and so on...
+    * Fill the fields according to your operator provided values
 ```
 $ touch .env